 In an attempt to provide users great content, Google is testing a new feature, called authorship support.
 Google hopes that this new feature will benefit both authors of content and users who are looking for quality content.…Read more →

 Google’s message is clear: “We want real authors to produce real content.”

 In a recent post on the Webmaster Blog, Javier Tordable (Google Software Engineer), writes about recorded cases where authorship enhanced search results attract more impressions and clicks .…Read more →

 Google just made our lives a whole lot easier when it comes to displaying authorship in the search results.
-For non techy people it was not that easy to implement rel=author so they could see the benefits of having their image and links show up in SERP as well as getting the right contribution for their work.…Read more →
+For non techy people it was not that easy to implement rel=author so they could see the benefits of having their …Read more →

 Two weeks ago Google introduced the rel=author markup that will help content creators label their articles online.
 Now they are rolling out a new addition and that is to show the content creator, the author, along the search results.

 TL;DR: A little-known property of Google Books search highlights co-occurrence as a ranking signal.

 The concept of co-occurrence (not to be confused with co-citation) has been on the radar of many search professionals for a while.
 I accepted the idea …Read more →

 [blockquote type="blockquote_line" align="right"]I tried Google+ but it looks like nobody is using it yet, why should I spend extra time on yet another social network?[/blockquote] Understanding Google+

 Google has been aggressively attempting to diversify away from search.
 Over the years …Read more →